parsadastjerdi/tinysql/README.md

-# TinySQL
+# CrailDB
-TinySQL is an object-relational database management system written in Java
+CrailDB is an object-relational database management system written in Java